Skip to content

 Try These Exercises

 1. Social Network: Build a graph of friends and their relationships.
-Find mutual friends.
+Use forge.rank() to find the most influential people.

-4. Recommendation System: Build a user-item graph and find similar users or items.
+4. Recommendation System: Build a user-item graph and find similar users or items using forge.cluster() to identify taste communities.

 5. Data Lineage: Track transformations in a data pipeline and query dependencies.